GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_execution_environments_gke/cloud_deploy_execution_environments_gke.md

 gcloud beta deploy delivery-pipelines delete web-app --force --quiet
 ```

+### Delete the Cloud Build private worker pool

-To delete the Cloud Build Private Worker Pool, run the following command:
+To delete the Cloud Build private worker pool, run the following command:

 ```bash
 gcloud builds worker-pools delete clouddeploy-private --region us-central1
 ```

+### Delete the service account

-To delete the service account used for the Execution Environment, run the following command:
+To delete the service account used for the execution environment, run the following command:

 ```bash
 gcloud iam service-accounts delete cd-executionuser@{{project-id}}.iam.gserviceaccount.com
 ```

+### Delete the Cloud Storage bucket

-To delete the GCS bucket, run the following command:
+To delete the Cloud Storage bucket, run the following command:

 ```bash
 gsutil rm -r gs://{{project-id}}-clouddeploy-test-artifacts
 ```

+### Delete the target infrastructure and other resources

 To delete the target infrastructure and other resources, run the provided cleanup script: